mo10107/Fine-Tuning-CLIP-on-Title-Thumbnail-Pairs-for-Enhanced-Multimodal-Learning/README.md

 - **Triplet Accuracy**: Checks if the model correctly associates images with their matching titles.
 - **Recall@K**: Measures how often the correct title appears in the top-K predictions.

-## Future Improvements
-- Experimenting with different trainable layers to optimize model efficiency.
-- Extending dataset with additional multimodal pairs.
-- Deploying model for real-time image-text retrieval tasks.

-## License
-This project is open-source and available under the MIT License.